raspberrypilearning/blockscad-pendant/en/step_3.md

-## More hoops
+## Add more hoops

-Now let’s add more hoops.
-The design uses 6 intersecting hoops.
+Now, add more hoops.
+The design uses six intersecting hoops.
 Each hoop is moved away from the centre and rotated a different amount.

 --- task ---
-If you look at the design, there's no hoop in the centre.
+If you look at the design, there is no hoop in the centre.
 The hoops are all moved out from the centre.

-Let's `translate`{:class="blockscadtransforms"} (move) the first hoop into position.
+First, `translate`{:class="blockscadtransforms"} (move) the first hoop into position.

 ![screenshot](images/pendant-translate.png)

-Now the hoop is a little off centre.
+Now, the hoop is a little off-centre.

 --- /task ---
 --- task ---
-Now we need multiple copies of this hoop, rotated around the centre.
-First let's create 3 equally space hoops using a `count`{:class="blockscadloops"} loop and `rotate`{:class="blockscadtransforms"}.
+You need multiple copies of this hoop, rotated around the centre.
+First, create three equally spaced hoops.
+Add a `count`{:class="blockscadloops"} loop and `rotate`{:class="blockscadtransforms"} block.

-![screenshot](images/pendant-3-hoops.png)

 The count goes from 1 to 3 and sets the `i` variable.
 Each hoop is rotated by `i` times 120 to space the hoops equally around the 360 degrees of a circle.

+![screenshot](images/pendant-3-hoops.png)

 Look at the code and make sure you understand how it works.

 --- /task ---
 --- task ---
-The finished design has 6 hoops rather than 3.
-Change your code so that it creates 6 equally spaced hoops.
+The finished design has six hoops rather than three.
+Change your code so that it creates six equally spaced hoops.

 --- hints ---
 --- hint ---
-You'll need to change the `count`{:class="blockscadloops"} loop so that it runs 6 times instead of 3.
-And the 6 hoops will need to be equally spaced around 360.
+Change the `count`{:class="blockscadloops"} loop so that it runs six times instead of three.
+The six hoops will need to be equally spaced around 360 degrees.
 --- /hint ---
 --- hint ---
 You need to change the loop to run from 1 to 6 and move in multiples of 60 degrees (360 / 60 = 60):